asankaishara/spring-security-with-keycloak/README.md

             * Service Accounts Enabled = ON
             * Authorization Enabled = ON
             * Valid Redirect URIs = *
+            * Service Account Role -> Client Roles = add all the roles
         * create new client with following settings
             * name = demo-client
             * Access Type = confidential